NOAA-GSL/SENA-c_sw/ref/README.md

 ### Increasing Data Size

-With the coming exascale supercomputers, with more computations and memory per node, this kernel has the functionality to increase the database under control of the user.
-The variable: interpFactor in the namelist files allows the user to increase the size of the database.
+With the coming exascale supercomputers, with faster computations and larger memory per node, this kernel has the functionality to increase the database under control of the user.
+The
+variable: interpFactor in the namelist files allows the user to increase the size of the database.
 The variable interpFactor is a positive integer or zero which controls the addition of interpolated points to the database.
 If interpFactor is zero, no additional points are added to the database.

 Here is an example: